Schrausser/Velho-s-Cosmographia-tables/README.md

 Figure 2.
 ![figure.\label{velho02}](velho02.png)

+>„As the eyes, said I, seem formed for studying astronomy, so do the ears seem formed for harmonious motions: and these seem to be twin sciences to one another, as also the Pythagoreans say.", (Davis et al., 1901, p.
+252).
+>
 For further readings see e.g. Campbell (1978, p.
 105), Furtado (2022), Krtalić & McIntosh (2022) or Meirinhos (2022).

 ## References